 Editors, however, especially if their title has “digital” in it, tend to be the most amenable to content.
-Many mid-size and larger newspapers have official web teams, in those instances, pitching web producers with content that is both click-friendly and primed for social media can be an easy way to earn digital media coverage.
+Many mid-size and larger newspapers have official web teams and local digital news hubs.
+Providing web producers with content that is both click and social media-friendly can be an easy way to earn digital media coverage.

+Learning how to pitch broadcast media is crucial.
 As you would when pitching other local publications, pitch carefully – pitching the wrong person lends itself to the potential of the pitch getting lost.

 If you’re looking for an on-air mention or interview for your client, email the program director or on-air personality.
 If you’d like to secure a web story from a radio station, pitch the web producer.

-Earning media coverage with major TV publications, including TV, radio, and newspaper, doesn’t have to be difficult – you just have to know how to pitch and then identify who to pitch.
+Earning media coverage with major TV publications, including TV, radio, and newspaper, doesn’t have to be difficult – you just have to know how to pitch a news story and then identify who to pitch.
 Remember, most often, it’s the assignment desk or web team.
 Getting in front of those individuals will not only provide SEO benefits, but you’ll also build relationships to lean on in the future when your content is newsworthy and relevant.